FAQ

 State

-Finland is a parliamentary democracy known for its high position in global rankings of rights and freedoms, providing a secure environment for its residents.
-The Finnish passport offers broad travel possibilities, and social security is robust, supported by unions, benefits, mutual aid funds, and high-quality public healthcare.
-The urban infrastructure includes bike paths, parks, and spaces for active recreation.
+Finland is a parliamentary democracy known for its high ranking in global measures of rights and freedoms, creating a secure environment for its residents.
+The Finnish passport, ranked third globally, offers extensive travel opportunities.
+Social security is robust, with support from unions, benefits, mutual aid funds, and high-quality public healthcare.
+Finland's urban infrastructure is thoughtfully designed, featuring bike paths, parks, and areas for active recreation, enhancing the quality of life for its residents.

 Digitalization